QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 #### Branching - Instanceof

-Due to [Polymorphism](/programming-languages/_paradigm/oo.md#polymorphism), two objects may be stored in a variable of the same type, but have a different classes.
+Due to [Polymorphism](/programming-languages/_paradigm/oo.md#polymorphism), two objects may be stored in a variable of the same type, but have a different class.
 You can check the class using:

 ```java
 Object value = Integer.valueOf(5);